Artificial intelligence has certainly taken center stage in the last 12 months, especially with ample examples...

 While the technology used in AI can be intriguing to many in the technical field, the focus should remain on delivering the specific outcomes.
 IT and the members involved in the AI project must avoid getting distracted by the software tools and clearly define the success measures needed for the project.
 For example, if improving patient satisfaction is the goal, measuring success might include surveying patients before and after an appointment.

-Making the AI initiative just another IT project
+Making the AI initiative in healthcare just another IT project

 IT typically leads the selection and implementation processes for technology initiatives.
 Projects related to infrastructure and other data center components may not require the participation of other departments within a hospital.
 However, when it comes to deciding on an AI platform, IT should not be the sole decision-maker.
 Input from other departments that will interact with the technology can help determine if the AI tool addresses their needs or those of patients.